 As such, understanding exactly what can come about from a hormonal deficit or excess is an integral step in the detective work necessary for identifying an imbalance.

 Estrogen is the most prevalent female hormone and is synonymous with femininity.
-Estrogen plays a central role in uniquely female functions, like regulating the menstrual cycle.
-Some of the principal roles of estrogen are:
+It plays a central role in uniquely female functions, like regulating the menstrual cycle, in addition to:

 - Promoting the formation of female sexual characteristics